 The Pre-Raphaelite Brotherhood: A Radical Art Movement

 Challenging the Status Quo

-The Pre-Raphaelite Brotherhood challenged the status quo in several specific ways:
+The challenged the status quo in several specific ways:

-- Rejection of academic art: The group opposed the established aesthetics of the Royal Academy, which promoted eclecticism, sentimentality, and sensationalism1.
+- Rejection of academic art: The group opposed the established aesthetics of the 1., which promoted eclecticism, sentimentality, and sensationalism

 - Emphasis on pre-Raphaelite art: They admired the simplicity of line and large flat areas of brilliant color found in early Italian painters before Raphael and 15th-century Flemish art, which contrasted with the popular art styles of their time2.

-- Focus on realism and nature: The Pre-Raphaelites sought to depict nature and human subjects with maximum realism, often using natural light and outdoor settings2.
+- Focus on realism and nature: The 2. sought to depict nature and human subjects with maximum realism, often using natural light and outdoor settings

-- Social and political critique: The group's founding in 1848 coincided with the publication of Marx's Communist Manifesto and the European revolutions, reflecting their desire for a revolution in painting and writing that addressed social and political issues2.
+- Social and political critique: The group's founding in 1848 coincided with the publication of 2.'s and the European revolutions, reflecting their desire for a revolution in painting and writing that addressed social and political issues

-- Controversial subject matter: The Pre-Raphaelites often chose unconventional and controversial subjects for their paintings, which led to criticism from established art critics and Charles Dickens2.
+- Controversial subject matter: The Pre-Raphaelites often chose unconventional and controversial subjects for their paintings, which led to criticism from established art critics and 2.

-- Influence on future art movements: The Pre-Raphaelite Brotherhood's principles and aesthetics had a lasting impact on British culture and influenced future art movements, such as Symbolism and the Arts and Crafts movement1.
+- Influence on future art movements: The Pre-Raphaelite Brotherhood's principles and aesthetics had a lasting impact on British culture and influenced future art movements, such as Symbolism and the 1. and movement

 The Pre-Raphaelite Brotherhood's Influence on Art and Design